GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 # script for spotify mp3 and synched lyrics downloader (w/ Jap to Romaji, Kor to Romaja and Chi to Pinyin translation)
-Spotify mp3 and synched lyrics (with jap to romaji, kor to romaja, chi to pinyin translation) downloader
+script for spotify mp3 and synched lyrics downloader (w/ Jap to Romaji, Kor to Romaja and Chi to Pinyin translation)

 Prereq list.